-You take on the role of Edward Pierce, a troubled private investigator beleaguered by his time in World War 1 and no work.
-You are approached by someone claiming that his daughter, son-in-law, and grandson were all killed in a mysterious fire.
+Edward Pierce, a troubled private investigator beleaguered by his time in World War 1, is approached by a stranger claiming that his daughter, son-in-law, and grandson were all killed in a mysterious fire.
 He has had suspicions of something strange going on with his daughter when he noticed her paintings were taking on a sinister, otherworldly tone.
-He presents you with one of those paintings, one sent to him by his daughter.
-He hires you go to the island of Darkwater, off the coast of Boston, and find out what happened to his daughter.
+After presenting Edward with one of those paintings, he hires him go to the island of Darkwater, off the coast of Boston, and find out what happened to his daughter.

-Along the way you will discover the terrifying truth of what occurred.
-This journey will bring you across the paths of bootleggers, superstitious whalers, cults, questionable medical professionals, and eldritch horrors not meant for the eyes of men.
+Along the way Edward will discover the terrifying truth of what occurred while crossing paths with bootleggers, superstitious whalers, cults, questionable medical professionals, and eldritch horrors not meant for the eyes of man.

 The game is set in first person.
 The only time this changes is during in-engine cut scenes that are scattered throughout the game.